austinrdu5/transformer-guide/README.md

 ## Conclusion

 This project shows how to use a custom transformer layer to translate English sentences to Spanish.
 The transformer layer was implemented and trained on the prepared dataset.
-Inference on new sentences was also demonstrated.
+Successful translation on new sentences into Spanish was achieved.